Gr\"obner strata in the Hilbert scheme of points: Notation

-A {\it Gr\"obner basis} of an ideal $I$ is a finite subset $G$ of $I$ such that the ideals in $S$ generated by ${\rm LT}(I)$ and ${\rm LG}(g)$, for $g\in G$, agree.
+\begin{dfn} A {\it Gr\"obner basis} of an ideal $I$ is a finite subset $G$ of $I$ such that the ideals in $S$ generated by ${\rm LT}(I)$ and ${\rm LT}(g)$, for $g\in G$, agree.
 Note that not every ideal $I$ necessarily admits a Gr\"obner basis, since $k$ was not assumed to be noetherian.
-A Gr\"obner basis $G$ is called {\it reduced} if $\{{\rm LE}(g);\,g\in G\}=\mathscr{C}(\delta)$, where ${\rm LE}(I)=\mathbb{N}^n-\delta$; each $g\in G$ is monic; and all non-leading exponents of $g$ lie in the standard set attached to $I$.
+A Gr\"obner basis $G$ is called {\it reduced} if $\{{\rm LE}(g);\,g\in G\}=\mathscr{C}(\Delta)$, where ${\rm LE}(I)=\mathbb{N}^n-\Delta$; each $g\in G$ is monic; and all non-leading exponents of $g$ lie in the standard set attached to $I$.
 An ideal $I$ admits a reduced Gr\"obner basis if, and only if, $I$ is monic.
-(See \cite{pauer}, \cite{aschenbrenner}, \cite{wibmer}.)
+(See \cite{aschenbrenner}, Theorem 2.11 and \cite{wibmer}, Theorem 4.) \end{dfn}